DEVOPS 2019 (6-8 May 2019)

 of continuous development and new paradigms of software production and deployment

-We are happy to announce that Professor Gail Murphy, vice-president Research & Innovation at UBC has accepted our invitation to give a keynote at DEVOPS 19.
+We are happy to announce that Professor Gail Murphy, vice-president Research & Innovation at University of British Columbia, has accepted our invitation to give a keynote at DEVOPS 19.

 The workshop is by invitation only